 Purpose: the Estonian Folk Culture Centre operates under the jurisdiction of the Ministry of Culture in the name of preserving and developing Estonia’s national identity and a viable folk culture space.
 The Folk Culture Centre manages the state’s support programmes in the field of folk culture.

-- Regional Investment Grant Programme (Enterprise Estonia)
+- Regional Investment Grant Programme (Closed for application)

 Purpose: to improve the availability and quality of public services for the target group of the grant